Best IT Service Management Tools: ITSM Platform Comparison 2026

 4. Integrated IT Asset Management (ITAM)

+An ITSM platform should natively track hardware assets, software licenses, cloud subscriptions, and contracts.
 This eliminates the need for separate ITAM tools and provides context when resolving incidents, such as device age or warranty status.

 For enterprises managing complex SaaS estates, integrating ITSM with dedicated SaaS management platforms like CloudNuro creates a unified view, detailed on the IT Asset Management Solutions page.